reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   R apply(int value);
 }
 ```

-It's a specialized version of the `Function` interface tailored for integers.
+** This is the int-consuming primitive specialization for `Function`.** This is a functional interface whose functional method is `apply(int)`.

 We can define custom logic based on integer inputs and return values of any type, making it versatile for various use cases in Java programming.

 Let's see the `IntFunction` in action:
 ```java